Netcracker/qubership-trino/README.md

 ## Helm Chart Customizations

-This section documents the custom modifications made to the Trino Helm chart used in this deployment.
+This section documents the custom modifications made to the Trino Helm chart in this deployment, compared to the official [Trino charts](https://github.com/trinodb/charts)

 ### `values.yaml`